microsoft/vscode-MDTools/README.md

 # Functionality

 This is an example of how to extend [VS Code](https://github.com/Microsoft/vscode) with some useful text manipulation tools.
+This extension works for all file types.

 These include:

 * Common casing operations e.g. toUpper, ToLower, SwapCase, Reverse and more
 * HTML encoding and Decoding